- Model Numbers

 Hauppauge Capture provides hardware accelerated StreamEez support for the Rocket.
 Stream your game play with Twitch and YouTube.
 Stream your game play live to hundreds or thousands of fans!

 Amazing HD audio and video quality

-HD PVR Rocket records at resolutions up to 1080P30 using H.264 video compression.
+HD PVR Rocket records at resolutions up to 1080P30 or 720p60 using H.264 video compression.
 The H.264 format is used by Blu-ray discs and exceeds other video compression standards in quality and disk space consumption, providing a crisp image and amazing digital sound.
 H.264 uses 1/3 the disk space compared with the popular MPEG-2 format.

 Rocket can also be connected to your PC to make game recordings directly to your computer's disk

 HD PVR Rocket also can be connected to your PC so your recordings can go directly to the disk drive inside your PC.
 Use the Hauppauge Capture application to record game play, trim your videos and upload them to YouTube.

 HD PVR Rocket for PC gamers: your personal HD recorder for your game play